 Boston Mayor Martin J. Walsh, Salem Mayor Kim Driscoll and 11 other municipal leaders strongly support fair and equal treatment under the law for transgender people in Massachusetts.
+That’s why they’re all speaking out against a dangerous initiative on the 2018 ballot that would repeal Massachusetts’ non-discrimination law ensuring fair and equal treatment for our transgender neighbors, family and friends.
 Under the banner Mayors for Freedom, these leaders agree that our cities are safer—and our state thrives—when transgender people are afforded explicit protections in public spaces.

 The letter below was sent to Massachusetts state lawmakers calling for passage of legislation ensuring fair and equal treatment for transgender people in Massachusetts.

 As the proud mayors and town administrators of 12 cities and towns across Massachusetts, we hold a great respect for the statewide work that you do, from approving budgets that provide much-needed funds to our communities to passing bills that improve the quality of life for every Massachusetts resident.

 While Massachusetts is as strong as ever, we’re concerned about the more than 100 bills that have been filed across the nation that would effectively strip away legal rights for people identifying as lesbian, gay, bisexual, or transgender (LGBT).
 Even more disturbing is that Massachusetts, often known as a progressive powerhouse, has a significant hole in its law that allows for the continued discrimination of transgender people in public spaces.

 As the leaders of 12 municipalities across the Commonwealth, we’ve supported our city councils and boards as they passed local ordinances or by-laws adding gender identity to our non-discrimination policies in public places.
 And, we are proud to say that these policies work.